Azure/bicep-reps/active/0002-centalized-mgmt-resource-types-provider-versions.md

 ### Wildcard semantics for provider versions in `bicepconfig.json`

 At this time we are not proposing support for wildcard semantics on provider versions, this design doesn't preclude us from supporting this in the future.

+### Deciding if `sys` is a compile time import or a resource types provider package

+It is possible to think of `sys` more like a compile-time namespace import rather than a provider, since all it contains are some built-in functions.
+We used to share the keyword import between providers and imports, but now that we changed the keyword for providers, at some point we will need to update the implementation for sys to make it a compile-time import.
+This is out of scope of this REP however.